grafana/grafana/docs/sources/administration/database-encryption.md

 ## Rotate data keys

 Data keys rotation can be performed to disable the active data key and therefore stop using them for encryption operations.
-For high-availability setups, you may need to wait data keys cache's TTL (time-to-live) to ensure that all rotated data keys are no longer being used for encryption operations.
+For high-availability setups, you may need to wait until the data keys cache's TTL (time-to-live) expires to ensure that all rotated data keys are no longer being used for encryption operations.

 New data keys for encryption operations are generated on-demand.

 > **Note:** It does not imply secrets re-encryption.
 Therefore, rotated data keys will continue being used to decrypt
 > those secrets still encrypted with it.
-Look at [secrets re-encryption](#re-encrypt-secrets) to stop completely using
+Look at [secrets re-encryption](#re-encrypt-secrets) to completely stop using
 > rotated data keys for both encryption and decryption.

 > **Note:** This operation is available through Grafana [Admin API]({{< relref "../developers/configuration/admin/#rotate-data-encryption-keys" >}}).